John McLean Thompson: Life

 He was born in Rothesay on the isle of Bute in western Scotland on 22 July 1888, the son of Hugh Thompson.
-He was educated at Rothesay Academy then studied Science at Glasgow University graduating MA in 1908 and BSc in 1911.
+He was educated at Rothesay Academy then studied Science at Glasgow University, graduating MA in 1908 and BSc in 1911.
 In 1914 he began lecturing in Botany at Glasgow University.

-From 1913 to 1926 he corresponded with Frederick Orpen Bower.
+From 1913 to 1926 he corresponded with the botanist Frederick Orpen Bower.

 In the First World War he was attached to various military hospitals as a protozoologist studying infected wounds.

-In 1917 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1917 Thompson was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Frederick Orpen Bower, Sir John Graham Kerr, Thomas Hastie Bryce and John Walter Gregory.
-He won the Society's Neill Prize for the period 1921 to 1923.
+He won that society's Neill Prize for the period 1921 to 1923.

-In 1918 he began lecturing in Plant Morphology at Glasgow.
-In 1921 he was created Professor of Botany at Liverpool University and remained in that role until retiral in 1952.
-Among his doctoral students was Elsie Conway.
+In 1918 he returned to Glasgow as a lecturer in Plant Morphology.
+In 1921 he was created Professor of Botany at Liverpool University and remained in that role until retirement in 1952.
+Among his doctoral students was the botanist and phycologist Elsie Conway.

-The University of Louvain awarded him an honorary doctorate (DSc) in 1948.
+The University of Louvain awarded Thompson an honorary doctorate (DSc) in 1948.

-He died on 17 April 1977.
+He died on 17 April 1977, aged 89.